 Inventories.
-Inventories are valued at the lower of cost or market, with market based on replacement cost or net realizable value.
-Approximately 53 percent and 49 percent of the Company's inventories were determined by the first-in, first-out method (FIFO) at December 31, 2016 and December 31, 2015, respectively.
-Remaining inventories valued at the last-in, first-out method (LIFO) were \$123.0 million and \$123.8 million lower than the FIFO cost of inventories at December 31, 2016 and 2015, respectively.
+Inventories are valued at the lower of cost or net realizable value, with net realizable value equal to the estimated selling price less the estimated costs to transact.
+Approximately 54 percent and 51 percent of the Company's inventories were determined by the first-in, first-out method (LIFO) at December 31, 2017 and December 31, 2016, respectively.
+Remaining inventories valued at the last-in, first-out method (LIFO) were \$124.9 million and \$123.0 million lower than the FIFO cost of inventories at December 31, 2017, and 2016, respectively.
 Inventory cost includes material, labor and manufacturing overhead.
-There were no liquidations of LIFO inventory layers in 2016, 2015 or 2014.
+There were no liquidations of LIFO inventory layers in 2017, 2016 or 2015.

 Property.
 Property, including major improvements and product tooling costs, is recorded at cost.
 Product tooling costs principally comprise the cost to acquire and construct various long-lived molds, dies and other tooling the Company uses in its manufacturing processes.
 Design and prototype development costs associated with product tooling are expensed as incurred.
 Maintenance and repair costs are also expensed as incurred.
 Depreciation is recorded over the estimated service lives of the related assets, principally using the straight-line method.
 Buildings and improvements are depreciated over a useful life of five to forty years.
-Equipment is depreciated over a useful life of the tooling or the anticipated life of the applicable product, for a period not to exceed eight years.
-The Company capitalizes interest on qualifying assets during the construction period and capitalized \$2.6 million and \$0.7 million in 2016 and 2015, respectively.
+Froduct tooling costs are amortized over the shorter of the useful life of the tooling or the anticipated life of the applicable product, for a period up to eight years.
+The Company capitalizes interest on qualifying assets during the construction period and capitalized \$4.6 million and \$2.6 million in 2017 and 2016, respectively.
 The Company presents capital expenditures on a cash basis within the Consolidated Statements of Cash Flows.
-There were \$35.8 million and \$26.6 million of unpaid capital expenditures within Accounts payable and Accrued expenses as of December 31, 2016 and 2015, respectively.
-The Company includes gains and losses recognized on the sale and disposal of property in either Selling, general and administrative expenses or Restructuring, integration and impairment charges as appropriate.
-The amount of gains and losses for the years ended December 31 were as follows:
+There were \$31.0 million and \$35.8 million of unpaid capital expenditures within Accounts payable as of December 31, 2017 and 2016, respectively.
+The Company includes gains and losses for the years ended December 31 were as follows:

-(in millions) 2016 2015 2014 Gains on the sale of property \$ 0.5 \$ 1.1 \$ 1.8 Losses on the sale and disposal of property (0.6) (2.0) (0.5) Net gains (losses) on sale and disposal of property \$ (0.1) \$ (0.9) \$ 1.3
+(in millions) 2017 2 2016 2 015 Gains on the sale of property \$ 0.7 \$ 0.4 \$ 1.1 Losses on the sale and disposal of property (2.3) (0.5) (2.0) Net losses on sale and disposal of property \$ (1.6) \$ (0.1) \$ (0.9)